 - Passive, which automatically re-enrolls them in their previous year’s enrollments if they take no action.

 Because your COBRA members aren’t on-site, we recommend you offer a passive open enrollment.

 There are alternatives to COBRA

 COBRA comes at a cost.
 And your qualified beneficiaries have to pay the entire cost of their coverage.
 However, you and your qualified beneficiaries both save when they shop for alternative coverage that’s customizable and more affordable.
-Our direct clients have access to our marketplace, which can help them save when they have fewer COBRA elections (because that can mean lower premiums).
-And a single COBRA member on our marketplace saves, on average, $150 per month, while the average family saves $675 per month.
+Our direct clients have access to our marketplace, which can help them and their continuants save.
+A single COBRA member on our marketplace saves, on average, $150 per month, while the average family saves $675 per month.